 - Sky Captain and the World of Tomorrow.
 As the protagonists are walking up to Dr Totenkopf's office a Tesla-type generator creates a Huge Holographic Head image of Totenkopf that explains his motives and warns them to get out or die.
 Both the image and voice are distorted when powering up, highlighting the more primitive 1930's zeerust technology of the film.

 - Likewise in The Whisperer in Darkness (2011), made in the retraux style of a 1930's Universal Horror film.
 Those in the brain cylinders communicate with outsiders via a hologram which pops and fizzes excessively.

 - Screamers.
 The protagonists have to report a cease fire proposed by the enemy forces.
 A pair of doors slide open and their superior walks through and starts talking to them — all appears normal until he suddenly starts to fizz and sputter and the protagonists complain about the unreliability of holographic projection from Earth.
-Like the Sky Captain and the World of Tomorrow example above, the scene hints at The Reveal that the Projected Man is actually dead.
+The scene hints at The Reveal that the Projected Man is actually dead.